-Conducts investigations in regards to Human Resources Policies and College Complaint Policy as assigned by the Associate Director.

-- Coordinate's investigation dates and times with staff and communicates effectively with Union on any matters where an employee may require union representation in the investigation process. - Ensures that complainants allegations or allegations of misconduct are thoroughly investigated and that respondents have had the opportunity to respond to any allegations. - Provides a comprehensive report and summary of facts to the Associate Director of Workplace Relations for review and consideration.
+- Conducts investigations regarding Human Resources Policies and College Complaint Policy as assigned by the Associate Director. - Coordinate's investigation dates and times with staff and communicates effectively with Union on any matters where an employee may require union representation in the investigation process. - Ensures that complainants allegations or allegations of misconduct are thoroughly investigated and that respondents have had the opportunity to respond to any allegations. - Provides a comprehensive report and summary of facts to the Associate Director of Workplace Relations for review and consideration.
 Drafts letters of discipline as necessary and ensures the principles of progressive discipline are followed as per college policies.

-TOTAL: 100%
+TOTAL: